sainik73/students-api/README.md

 regenerate the API and Model classes.
 This is done using the swagger-codegen-maven-plugin.
 REST Controller 'StudentsApiController' consumes these generated classes.

+v1.0:
+The repository now supports Mongo DB as storage. students-api repository connects to Mongo DB, which is run as a Docker container.
+Java Logs (students-api-logger.log) are created under project root/logs directory.

 Instructions
 -----------------